Aruba (AW)

 Only officially registered agents at the Bureau of Intellectual Property of Aruba, are allowed to file applications.

 Foreign applicants need to file through a local agent authorized by the Bureau.
-A trademark-agent is a person who has passed the trademark-attorney examination of the Bureau and who is permanently residing in Aruba and who is allowed to render services in the field of intermediation in trademark-affairs among other things the registration of trademarks at the Bureau on behalf of a trademark owner who is not domiciled in Aruba.
+A trademark agent is a person who has passed the trademark attorney examination of the Bureau and who is permanently residing in Aruba and who is allowed to render services in the field of intermediation in trademark affairs among other things the registration of trademarks at the Bureau on behalf of a trademark owner who is not domiciled in Aruba.

 Foreign applicants do not need a domestic registration.